Best Places To Visit In Mumbai As A Movie Lover

 Founded by Mehboob Khan in 1954, the studio continues to be revered by filmmakers.
 A few notable films made here are "Mother India," "Andaz," and even "Chennai Express."
 You might even get lucky and spot a star!

-Mehboob Khan's statue in front of Mehboob Studios | Aditya Patel on Google
+Mehboob Khan's statue in front of Mehboob Studios | Aditya Patel/Google Photos

 Bandra Fort

-Bandra Fort | AnilD on Shutterstock.com
+Bandra Fort | AnilD/Shutterstock

 Regal Cinema

-Regal Cinema is a must-visit for two reasons: first, it is a great example of Art Deco architectural style, and second, it is India's first-ever air-conditioned theatre.
+Regal Cinema is a must-visit for two reasons: first, it is a great example of Art Deco architectural style; and second, it is India's first-ever air-conditioned theatre.
 Built in 1930, the cinema still stands strong in Colaba Causeway and takes you on a nostalgic ride.

-The theatre is also known for its Art Deco architectural style | raunak_ramteke on Shutterstock.com
+The theatre is also known for its Art Deco architectural style | raunak_ramteke/Shutterstock

 Chapel Road